reven0n/tp/docs/UserGuide.md

 ### 3.9 `event export`

-**Quickly copy all contacts** with the given status from an event to your clipboard:
+**Quickly copy all contacts** with available status from an event to your clipboard.
+Or, if status is specified, only copy contacts with that status:

 ```
 event export 1 --status available
+event export 1
 ```

 Copies all contacts who are available from event #1.